klpdotorg/tada/README.md

 ### Create user klp in postgres

-createuser klp (Need super user privileges?)
+    createuser klp --superuser

 User klp is needed to make the migrations work.
 Otherwise, there will be a FATAL error referencing the klp role.
+It needs to be superuser so that the copy command works.

+The default peer authentication might not work if you're accessing the db as another user.
+So either set an `md5` password authentication system or `trust` all local connections.

+    emacs -nw /etc/postgresql/9.3/main/pg_hba.conf

+Edit:

+    local   all   all   peer

+To:

+    local   all   all   trust

 ### Install and create a local database